-The worst non-decision is the failure to enroll.
-Not only do non-participants sacrifice one of the best ways to save for their eventual retirement, but they also forfeit the money from any matching contributions their employer may offer.
-Not participating may be one of the most costly non-decisions one can make.
+The worst indecision may be the failure to enroll.
+Not only do nonparticipants sacrifice one of the best ways to save for their eventual retirement, but they also forfeit the money that any employer matching contributions represents.
+Not participating holds the potential to be one of the most costly indecisions one can make.

 The other way individuals let indecision get the best of them is by not selecting the investments for the contributions they make to the 401(k) plan.
-When a participant fails to make an investment selection, the plan will have provisions for automatically investing that money.
-And that investment selection may not be consistent with the individual’s time horizon, risk tolerance and goals.
+When a participant fails to make an investment selection, the plan may have provisions for automatically investing that money.
+And that investment selection may not be consistent with the individual’s time horizon, risk tolerance, and goals.

 Non-Retirement Plan Investments

 For homeowners, “stuff” just seems to accumulate over time.
 The same may be true for investors.
-Some buy investments based on articles they have read or on a recommendation for a family member.
+Some buy investments based on articles they have read or based on the recommendations of a family member.
 Others may have investments held in a previous employer’s 401(k) plan.

-Over time, they can end up with a collection of investments that may have no connection to their investment objectives.
-Because the markets are dynamic, an investment that may have made good sense yesterday might no longer make sense today.
+Over time, we can end up with a collection of investments that may have no connection to our investment objectives.
+Because of the dynamics of the markets, an investment that may have once made good sense at one time may no longer be advantageous today.

 By not periodically reviewing what we own, which would allow us to cull inappropriate investments – or even determining if the portfolio reflects our current investment objectives – we are making a default decision to own investments that may be inappropriate.